Skip to content

 The major difference between the minimum share capital and the minimum issued share capital is that the former is simply the lowest value of shares the company has while the latter is the lowest value of shares that the company can or is permitted to give to its shareholders either as a gift; in exchange for capital investment; for any other form of consideration.

-Read: How to Register a trade mark in Nigeria
+Read: How to Register a trademark in Nigeria

 Minimum share capital for foreign companies in Nigeria